mportesdev/handpick/README.rst

  Handpick
 ==========

-Handpick is a tool to traverse nested data structures and pick all objects that meet certain criteria.
+Handpick is a tool to work with nested data structures.

 Installation